Nigeria religious riots kill at least 52

 A 24-hour curfew imposed by the Kaduna state government on Sunday largely succeeded in restoring order, residents said.

-The violence stoked fears of wider sectarian conflict in Nigeria, an OPEC member and Africa’s top oil producer that is home to the world’s largest equal mix of Christians and Muslims.
+The violence stoked fears of wider sectarian conflict in Nigeria, an OPEC member and Africa’s top oil producer that houses the world’s largest equal mix of Christians and Muslims.

+In the St Gerald Hospital, spokesman Sunday Aliyu confirmed that there were 40 dead bodies in the hospital morgue and 72 being treated for burns and other wounds.

+At Barau Dikko Hospital, Matron Hassana Garba confirmed 12 dead bodies and two injured people receiving treatment.

 Mohammed Inuwa said he was lucky to escape with his life.
-He hid in a bush when rampaging Christian youths pulled Muslims off their motorcycles and beat them to death.
+He hid in a bush when rampaging Christian youths pulled Muslim motorcyclists from their vehicles and beat them to death.

 “They were mostly killing okada riders (motorbike taxis).
 I was hiding in the bush while all this was going on.
-If they saw me, that would be it,” the second-hand clothes seller said, estimating 15 people were killed right by where he was hiding.
+If they saw me, that would be it,” the second-hand clothes merchant said, estimating 15 people were killed by the place he was hiding.

 Boko Haram church bombings seem calculated to trigger wider sectarian strife, often striking at the heart of Nigeria’s volatile “Middle Belt”, where the mostly Christian south and Muslim north meet.